 You will receive course notes a few weeks before the start of the course.

-You will be awarded your certificate at the end of day 2.
+After submission of the assignments and active participation during the two course days, you will be awarded your certificate at the end of day 2.

 Participation is free for Wageningen University & Research staff involved in teaching WU courses.